With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Osceola County, MI.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Osceola County, Michigan can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Community Mental Health For Central Michigan Osceola County Branch is a mental health treatment center in Osceola County, MI, located at 4473 220th Avenue, 49677 zip code area.
 Community Mental Health For Central Michigan Osceola County Branch provides outpatient treatment and telemedicine/telehealth.
-Community Mental Health For Central Michigan Osceola County Branch offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and psychotropic medication to seniors 65 or older, young adults and children / adolescents.
-Community Mental Health For Central Michigan Osceola County Branch also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Community Mental Health For Central Michigan Osceola County Branch consist of case management, suicide prevention services and assertive community treatment.
+Community Mental Health For Central Michigan Osceola County Branch offers dialectical behavior therapy, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, children / adolescents and young adults.
+Community Mental Health For Central Michigan Osceola County Branch also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services at Community Mental Health For Central Michigan Osceola County Branch consist of suicide prevention services, family psychoeducation and integrated primary care services.

 Yes, Michigan offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.